LucaScheller/VFX-UsdSurvivalGuide/docs/src/pages/core/plugins/overview.md

 set PXR_PLUGINPATH_NAME=/my/cool/plugin/resources:${PXR_PLUGINPATH_NAME}
 ```

-If you search you Usd installation, you'll find a few of these for different components of Usd.
+If you search your Usd installation, you'll find a few of these for different components of Usd.
 They are usually placed in a <Plugin Root>/resources folder as a common directory convention.

 Via Python you can also partially search for plugins (depending on what registry they are in) and also print their plugInfo.json file content via the `.metadata` attribute.